-After being abroad for several months, I returned home to the states in 2010 and subsequently got hurt very badly in the car accident that would change my life forever.
+After being abroad for nearly a year, I returned home to the states in 2010 and subsequently got hurt very badly in the car accident that would change my life forever.
 Quite a few people have told me that my story of pain and triumph reminds them of Frida Kahlo’s fateful bus accident that too changed her life.

-My challenges as a TBI survivor have molded me into being an advocate for public awareness, education, and deserved government funding for brain injuries.
-Now that I have found my voice, literally and metaphorically speaking, I am committed to speaking on behalf of my fellow TBI/ABI survivors and particularly for the thousands and perhaps millions of victims who’ve not found a way out of the black hole yet.
+My challenges as a TBI survivor have molded me into being an advocate for education on, public awareness about, and deserved government funding for brain injuries.
+Now that I have found my voice, literally and metaphorically speaking, I am committed to speaking on behalf of my fellow TBI/ABI survivors and particularly for the thousands, and perhaps millions, of survivors who’ve not found a way out of the black hole yet.
 Please allow me to serve as your light out of the darkness.
-I have been there for more than eight years.
+I have been there for more than ten years.
 I know what it’s like to be in your shoes because I have walked in them too!

 I learned so much about compassion from this particular journey and it opened up my heart so much more!
 All the groups of people and situations I had previously and harshly judged at different points throughout my life, I somehow serendipitously found myself in!
 Talk about a reality check with myself!
-I legitimately could not work and thus found myself applying for food stamps; the half-fare marta public transport card for people with disabilities; and utility assistance.
-I had to rise above many judgments or curious looks whenever I would pull out my food stamps card at stores or farmers markets because I knew what the illusion looked like to them, but they had no idea of my journey.
+I legitimately have not been able to work and thus qualified for food stamps; the half-fare public transport card for people with disabilities; and utility assistance.
+I’ve had to rise above judgments or curious looks whenever I would pull out my food stamps card at stores or farmers markets because I know what the illusion looks like to them, but they have no idea of my journey.

-From an early age, I was accustomed to fighting for my life and I always survived.
+From an early age, I have been accustomed to fighting for my life and I have always survived.
 Recovering from my brain injury became the most significant battle I would eventually win, and it took me stepping up and asking for help from anyone and everyone, whoever had ears to hear my pleas.
-These first three years were the darkest years of my life and it really, really bothered me that the masses, including the legal and medical fields, remained quite oblivious to a BI survivor’s challenges.
+The first three years were the darkest years of my life and it really, really bothered me that the masses, especially the legal and medical fields, remained obnoxiously oblivious to the day-to-day challenges of BI survivors.
 People expected me to educate them, but I had no idea what I was really going through!
 I just knew that I was changed, and that it was critically important to understand as well as to adapt very quickly to these overnight changes that no one could have prepared me for.